Documentation

 Sizing API methods

-This method returns a Number representing the current height in pixels of the player.
+This method returns a PlayerSize Object with a width and a height property representing the current size of the player in pixels.

 rmp.resize();

-When invoked, this method will force the player to resize itself based on its new context dimension. resize event will fire when this method has completed.
+This method will force the player to resize itself based on its new context dimension.

 Buffer API